Iispar/review-summary-API/README.md

 ## About this project

 This is the API for my reviews application.
 It includes the training of my two models and a small Flask API that I created so that I can call the model from the backend.
-The API also includes top word calculation with TF-IDF and returns the top most important words / word pairs.
+The API also includes top word calculation with TF-IDF and returns the top most important words/word pairs.

 **!!
 For a detailed look at the whole project and also this API please refer to the document in the frontend github that was created for the college course.!!**